BetweenWalls/PD2-Singleplayer/README.md

 * (70-89) **Uniques - Armor**
 * (90-129) **Uniques - Weapons**
 * (130-169) **Sets**
+* (200+) **Misc**
+* * unidentified items
+* * corrupted items

 There are in-game commands for renaming stash pages and moving stash pages around - checkout the PlugY readme.

 ## Editing
 The included blank characters can be edited with [Hero Editor](https://www.moddb.com/games/diablo-2-lod/downloads/hero-editor-v-104) or other editors, but only until they're loaded in-game.
-Once you play as a character and save it, the character's file will be formatted differently.
-If you're making many edits, make sure to make copies of the unplayed character files before entering the game with them.
+Once you play a character and save it, the character's file will be formatted differently.
+If you're making many edits, create copies of the unplayed character files before entering the game with them.

-Note that while most statlines can be edited normally, some have been changed in PD2 and will prevent the character from being played.
+Note that while most statlines can be edited normally, some have been changed in PD2 and will prevent the character from loading properly.